bloomberg/container-timing/README.md

 ## Glossary

-- **Region**: This is a Skia [SkRegion](https://api.skia.org/classSkRegion.html) object which efficiently holds rects and can calculate overlaps between them plus various other things such as total size etc.
+- **Region**: This is an object which efficiently holds Rects and can calculate overlaps between them plus various other things such as total size etc. In Chromium this would be a [Skia](https://skia.org/) or [SkRegion](https://api.skia.org/classSkRegion.html), Firefox's Moz2D and Webkit's CoreGraphics libraries should have equibalent concepts.
 - **Container Root**: This is an element which has the "containertiming" attribute applied

 ## Links & Further Reading